John Paul Goode

-John Paul Goode (21 November 1862 – 5 August 1932), a geographer and cartographer, was one of the key geographers in American geography’s Incipient Period from 1900 to 1940 (McMaster and McMaster 306).
+John Paul Goode (21 November 1862 – 5 August 1932), a geographer and cartographer, was one of the key geographers in American geography's Incipient Period from 1900 to 1940 (McMaster and McMaster 306).
 Goode was born in Stewartville, Minnesota on November 21, 1862.
 Goode received his bachelor's degree from the University of Minnesota 1889 and his doctorate in economics from the University of Pennsylvania in 1903.
+Goode got his first teaching job at Moorhead Normal School in 1889 where he taught geology, chemistry, physics, anatomy, botany and physiology.
+He married Ida Katherine Hancock, a physiology and arithmetic instructor at the school since 1897, in 1901 in Crookston, MN.

-In 1901-1902, Goode was a member of the faculty at Eastern Illinois State Normal School (now Eastern Illinois University), where he taught physics and geography (Eastern Illinois University iv).
+By late 1901, Goode and Ida moved to Charleston, IL as a member of the faculty at Eastern Illinois State Normal School (now Eastern Illinois University), where he taught physics and geography (Eastern Illinois University iv).
 Later on in 1903, he was offered a position as a professor in the Geography Department at the University of Chicago (Haas and Ward 241, 243).

 Evil Mercator

 In 1908, Goode spoke at an American Association of Geographers meeting in Baltimore, USA about the creating an alternative to the “Evil Mercator” (Hass and Ward 244).
 The Mercator projection has severe distortion at the poles and northern latitudes.
 Goode merged the homolographic and sinusoidal projections at 40° 44’ 11.8” N and S to make the Goode Interrupted Homolosine projection (Stienwand 1).
 The “homolo” coming from homolographic, and the “sine” originating from sinusoidal.
 He calculated the latitude where the two projections had the same scale and therefore should be merged by overlaying the two projections on each other.

 Above and below 40° 44’ 11.8” N and S respectively, the homolographic projection is used.
 Between those two latitudes the sinusoidal projection is inserted.
 The Interrupted Homolosine projection is a pseudo-cylindrical, equal area projection.
-Initially, Goode’s Homolosine projection did not have universal appeal.
+Initially, Goode's Homolosine projection did not have universal appeal.
 The United States not being at the center of the map challenged the cartographic culture of the time (Schulten 187).